CFA’S MINIMUM COVID-19 REQUIREMENTS FOR

 CFA Mandatory COVID-19 Requirements

-- Clubs must implement entry limits that can be supported by social distancing and the size of the show hall.
+5. Clubs must implement entry limits that can be supported by the size of the show hall.

-- Clubs are required to publish their intent to allow spectators at the show.
+8. Clubs are required to publish their intent to allow spectators at the show:

-- In regard, to communication to exhibitors, the intention to allow spectators must be published in the show flyer, club website, club social media, advertising, and the entry confirmation sent to the exhibitor.
+a.
+In regard to exhibitors, this communication must be published in the show flyer, club website, club social media and advertisements, and the entry confirmation sent to the exhibitor.

-- In regard to judges, this communication must be on the invitation and the signed contract.
+b.
+In regard to judges, this communication must be on the invitation.

-Note: If after licensing and communication to the exhibitors and judges, the club determines they would like to have spectators, the club is required to advise the exhibitors and judges promptly.
+c.
+If after licensing and communication to the exhibitors and judges, the club determines they would like to have spectators, the club is required to advise the exhibitors and the judges promptly.

-- Vendors must follow retail guidelines for the area.
+9. Vendors must also follow retail guidelines for the area.

 - Avoid congregating to the extent possible.